 Belarus conducts negotiations with WTO Members on the bilateral basis.
 To join the WTO, it is necessary for Belarus to agree on the conditions for access to the goods and services markets with each interested Member and sign a bilateral protocol.

 Despite the fact that key issues are resolved at face-to-face meetings, most of the bilateral negotiations take place in the form of an exchange of written proposals on market access conditions.
 The main types of the negotiation documents are the tariff offer and the offer on the services market access.

 The tariff offer is the main document in the negotiations on market access for goods.
 It reflects current proposals of the parties on the level of tariff bindings, import tariff quotas for certain types of goods and the list of initial negotiating rights.

 The proposal on the level of tariff binding represents those tariff rates for each tariff line that Belarus will not be able to exceed after joining the WTO.

-Import quota – is the volume of goods that can be imported into Belarus at rates lower than bound (in line with the obligations of Belarus in the EAEU.
+Import quota is the volume of goods that can be imported into Belarus at rates lower than bound ones (in line with the commitments of Belarus in the EAEU).